 an exhibition that celebrates the overlooked charm of common hardware around the world and invites the audience to reimagine hardware in an alternative context.

 if each item of hardware presents a solution to a problem in daily life, then a local hardware store provides a collective display, reflecting the life of a community it serves.

-The Misused turns Kiosk N1C into a pop-up hardware concept store, offering ideas of ‘misusing’ daily hardware.
-The exhibition features a range of utilitarian hardware collected in Taiwan where the project was founded on observations of the local often humorous but intentional misuse of hardware.
-The project explores the notion that certain subtleties of a parent culture are revealed in the design and use/misuse of hardware around the world.
-The exhibition also presents the third iteration of the project, in collaboration with designer Will Laslett, a new collection of 10 objects made with British hardware exploring alternative contexts for these semi-finished products.
+the misused turns kiosk n1c into a pop-up hardware concept store, offering ideas of ‘misusing’ daily hardware. the exhibition is part of king's cross design district, featuring a range of utilitarian hardware collected in taiwan where the project was founded on observations of the local often humorous but intentional misuse of hardware. the project explores the notion that certain subtleties of a parent culture are revealed in the design and use/misuse of hardware around the world. the exhibition also presents the third iteration of the project, in collaboration with designer will laslett, a new collection of 10 objects made with british hardware exploring alternative contexts for these semi-finished products.